UNDERSTANDING POWER OF ATTORNEY (PoA)

 If you’re feeling lost, scared, shut out or unsure what your rights are — start here.

-This page explains what PoA legally can and cannot do, what the authorities must do, and the exact wording you can use when something feels wrong.
+This page explains what Power of Attorney legally can and cannot do, what authorities must do, and the exact wording you can use when something feels wrong.

 You are not powerless.